On two families of Nekrasov-Okounkov type formulas: Proof of the first family of Nekrasov--Okounkov type formulas

 where we use the notation $\mu^{N+1}=\mu^1$. $Z_N$ should be regarded as a formal power series in the ring $\mathbb{C}[\![Q_{1,i},Q_{2,i},q^{-1}]\!]$.
 We will use two different methods to calculate the above partition function below.

-\begin{rmk} It will be interesting to ask whether the above partition function $Z_N$ can be explained as a closed string amplitude of a mathematical physical model in terms of the gluing rule of topological vertex \cite{AKMV}.
-The difficulty here is that, the twice appearances of $\nu^i$ are $\nu^i$ itself, but for $\mu^{i}$, the first appearance is $\mu^{i,t}$ and the second appearance is $\mu^{i}$, which aligns the gluing rule. \end{rmk}
+\begin{rmk} It will be interesting to ask whether the above partition function $Z_N$ can be explained as a closed string amplitude of a mathematical physical model regarding the gluing rule of topological vertex \cite{AKMV}.
+The difficulty here is that, the twice appearances of $\nu^i$ are $\nu^i$ itself, but for $\mu^{i}$, the first appearance is $\mu^{i,t}$ and the second appearance is $\mu^{i}$, which aligns with the gluing rule. \end{rmk}